microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 ### -SuppressTargetName

 Configures suppression for a list of objects by TargetName.
-Option also accepts a hashtable to configure rule suppression.
+SuppressTargetName also accepts a hashtable to configure rule suppression.

 For more information on PSRule options see about_PSRule_Options.